Chronic cough: What are the causes, and how is it treated?

 Otolaryngology / ENT

-Mr Nick Hamilton is a respected consultant ENT surgeon and laryngologist who specialises in all aspects of ENT and has a sub-specialist interest in voice, swallow and airway disorders.
-His private practice is at The Harley Street ENT Clinic, OneWelbeck ENT, Highgate Hospital, and The London Clinic.
-His NHS base is the Royal National Ear Nose & Throat Hospital which is part of University College London Hospitals NHS Foundation Trust.
+Mr Nick Hamilton is a respected consultant ENT surgeon and laryngologist in London who specialises in all aspects of ENT and has a sub-specialist interest in voice, swallow and airway disorders.
+His private practice is at The London Clinic, OneWelbeck ENT and The Harley Street ENT Clinic.
+His NHS base is the Royal National Ear Nose & Throat Hospital which is part of University College London Hospitals NHS Foundation Trust (UCLH).

 Mr Hamilton, became a consultant at UCLH in 2022 and is expertly qualified.
 His primary medical qualification is from the University of Manchester and he also holds a first-class bachelor of science degree from University College London (UCL).
 His specialist training in ENT was based within the North Thames Deanery where he worked at the Royal National Throat & Ear, Royal Free and University College London Hospitals.
 He gained expertise in all areas of ENT and laryngology, and completed his training in 2021.